 Stop by the Michigan League Ticket Office (Mon-Fri 9am-5pm, Sat 10am-1pm) to get your free ticket.

 Busting student myths

 Our Student Committee put together a few student myths about UMS – and then busted them!
 Check out some of these common misconceptions and learn more about our student programs.

 Myth 1: Tickets are expensive!

 Wrong!
-All students (not just University of Michigan students!) can get 50% off student tickets in great locations to most UMS performances.
-University of Michigan undergraduate first and second year students are also eligible to receive one free Bert’s Ticket to a UMS performance of their choice.
-And, for those last-minute plans, $10 student rush tickets are available beginning at 12:01 am the day of many UMS performances, though these aren’t guaranteed.
+All students (not just University of Michigan students!) can get student tickets starting at just $12 to most UMS performances.
+University of Michigan undergraduate first- and second-year students are also eligible to receive one free Bert’s Ticket to a UMS performance of their choice.

 Myth 2: UMS just presents classical music.